Glossary

 DoS

-A Denial of Service is a computer attack that aims to make a network or service inaccessible.
+A Denial of Service (DoS) is a cyber attack aimed at making a network or service unavailable, disrupting normal operations.

 Double Spending